Maxim-Mazurok/SAX-TypeScript/README.md

 - A very simple tool to parse through an XML string.
 - A handy way to deal with RSS and other mostly-ok-but-kinda-broken XML docs.
 - A perfect way to parse 80 GB of XML data and don't burn your laptop :)

 ## Usage

+### Deno
 ```typescript
 // import { SAXParser } from 'https://unpkg.com/sax-ts@1.2.5/src/sax.ts'; TODO: change when published
 import { SAXParser } from 'https://raw.githubusercontent.com/Maxim-Mazurok/sax-ts/master/src/sax2.ts';